-Some suggest writing out a draft of the email while you’re still angry, just to get your feelings out.
-However, don’t send it until you’ve had that cool off period.
-Personally, I feel that writing angry words just makes me even more upset.
-Instead, I take some time to process the situation and calm down first, then sit down to write later.
+Some suggest writing a draft of the email while you’re still angry to get your feelings out.
+However, please don’t send it until you’ve had that cool-off period.
+I feel that writing angry words makes me even more upset.
+So instead, I take some time to process the situation and calm down first, then sit down to write later.

-If you take the time to calm down, you might find that you’re not actually angry after all, and then you will write an entirely different kind of email.
-After doing a relaxing activity, if you find you are still upset, then that is the time to sit down to begin writing the angry email.
+If you take the time to calm down, you might find that you’re not angry after all, and then you will write an entirely different email.
+On the other hand, if you are still upset after a relaxing activity, then that is the time to sit down to begin writing the angry email.